firasd/vibesbench/README.md

 <i>90s alternative music: Courtney Love, women in rock, catharsis vs. angst, nu-metal backlash, and the cultural contradiction between Clinton-era optimism and youth disillusionment.</i>

 - [ChatGPT-4o](https://github.com/firasd/vibesbench/blob/main/data/transcripts/2025_W/altrock/chatgpt-4o/readme.md)

+## Vibesbench in context

+Vibesbench focuses on multi-turn conversational coherence and interpretation, ideally leading to emergent synthesis.

+The [LMArena Text leaderboard](https://lmarena.ai/leaderboard/text) examines some of the same qualities, but many [LMArena chats](https://huggingface.co/datasets/lmarena-ai/arena-human-preference-140k) are single-turn queries such as &ldquo;How do I upgrade my pc without changing any hardware&rdquo;.
+Such interactions may not demonstrate the varied &lsquo;voices&rsquo; of AI models.

+### AI as Interactive Collaborator

+Current AI development prominently pursues agentic use cases.
+Vibesbench instead tests LLMs in interactive mode: as a cognitive prosthetic, like a figurative heads-up display with a natural-language interface.

+ > &ldquo;What a computer is to me is, it’s the most remarkable tool that we’ve ever come up with, and it’s the equivalent of a bicycle for our minds.” &mdash; Steve Jobs